 - Consumer/Employment Law

 In addition to individual casework, we manage Special Projects designed to concentrate services in areas of particular need in our client community.

 If you are not sure, go ahead and apply for help.

 - Class actions

 - Actions on behalf of those in prison or jail

-You must meet our income requirements, have a legal problem that falls within our priority areas, and reside in our service area If you do not qualify for our services, we will tell you right away.
+You must meet our income requirements, have a legal problem that falls within our priority areas, and live in our service area If you do not qualify for our services, we will tell you right away.

 You should call the phone number listed for the office that serves your county.
 The person who answers the phone will explain the process for getting help.
 You should be prepared to answer questions about your household income and the nature of your legal problem.
-It is extremely helpful if you have the papers concerning your legal problem available when you call.
+It is extremely helpful if you have the papers about your legal problem available when you call.

 We respect your privacy.
 Legal Aid will not tell anyone else anything about you unless you want us to.

 If you do qualify for Legal Aid help: